-&lt;sup>3 The course is offered by and at the Radboud Universiteit in Nijmegen.
+4 The course is offered by and at the Radboud Universiteit in Nijmegen.
 Secondary enrollment at the Radboud University is required.
 Students should have basic knowledge of network security comparable to the bachelor course 2IC60 Computer Networks and Security.

-&lt;sup>4 A seminar may be followed starting from the fourth quarter of the program.
+5 A seminar may be followed starting from the fourth quarter of the program.
 For students starting in the first semester, this implies that the seminar may be followed in the second quarter of the second year.